Kick-start your science career at Roswell Park

 - This is exclusively a program for high school students who are local residents of Western New York.
 Students must be resident (permanent address) of, and enrollment in school districts in, the following counties in Western New York: Erie, Niagara, Cattaraugus, Chautauqua.
 This is a commuter-based only program, there are no exceptions.
 Enrollment and residency will be verified.

 - U.S. citizen or a U.S. permanent resident

 - 15 years of age or older at the start of the program on June 24, 2024

 - All participants in Roswell Park's experiential research programs will be required to show proof that they are fully vaccinated with a COVID-19 vaccine authorized by the US Food and Drug Administration (FDA) or the World Health Organization (WHO)

 - No application fees.

 - Limited funding is available to support subsistence allowances for a select number of applicants to the summer program.
 These subsistence allowances are awarded based on the qualifications of applicants and eligibility criteria required by our outside funding sources.
-You must pay the program fee regardless of funding status.

 NOTE ON NEW YORK STATE REGENTS EXAMS: Students taking the Physical or Chemical regents exam during the week they are offered in the summer will be excused from the program for that time.